netlabs-foundation/luthier/doc/sphinx/intro.rst

 might declare more than one parameter list, which might be good for grouping parameters (and some other usages will see later).
 In our case, separating the name from the endpoint declaration is visually appealing.

+.. _logic method description:
+|
-Then comes the structure of the flow.
+After the declaration comes the structure of the flow.
 Between the logic and the flow declaration, you can modify some variables of the flow, for example, the amount of workers.
 In this section of the flow declaration, you could also declare your own variables that could be accessed from each flow run, though care must be taken because of the concurrent nature of the runs.